conda-forge/cfep/cfep-18.md

 Build static archives (in separated packages) is still useful for some non-common workflows.
 These don't represent the majority of uses of our packages but can profit a lot from our using our existing infrastructure:

-* Building static binaries that can be shipped as a single executable to ease installation, e.g. `micromamba`
-* Building Python wheels for Windows: Wheels that include binary code link all their static libraries into their Python module and can profit from conda-forge having static builds available (note that this also requires the wheels or the user to separate supply the VC runtime conda-forge uses).

-* static binaries for linux that are shipped as a single file
-* windows python wheels

 ## Implementation

 To implement the CFEP, we would remove static libraries from existing packages in new builds.